-Registration and fees: Registration forms and \$220 fee per rider are due by May 15, 2019.
+Registration and fees: Registration forms and \$230 fee per rider are due by May 15.
 Dinner fee for each non-rider is \$50.00 to include dinner for Sunday, Monday, Tuesday and Wednesday evenings.
-The \$220 4-Her fee will cover one paddock/pen, one campsite with water & electric hookup, dinner Sunday through Wednesday, and any trailering charge to trailheads.
+The \$230 4-Her fee will cover one stall, one campsite with water & electric hookup, dinner Sunday through Wednesday for the youth, and any extraordinary trailering charge to trailheads.
 All other meals will be the responsibility of each 4-Her and their responsible party.
 Dietary needs, other than vegetarian requests, will need to be provided by the participant.
 Lunch, snacks and plenty of water should be packed and carried in saddle bags for lunch on the trail.
-Horses will be kept in outside paddocks or pens.
+Horses will be kept in stalls provided by Iron Mountain Horse Camp.

-Parent and Family Participants: Parents and/or family members will not be allowed to participate in this organized youth ride, however Fort Valley Stables offers trail riding services that may be arranged by contacting them directly.
-They also allow fishing on their property without needing a license to fish.
-Plus there are many other exciting activities in the area, to include tubing down the Shenandoah, hiking, and visiting Luray Cavers.
-If you wish to stay at one of their cabins, please contact me directly.
-There will NOT be a reduction in the fee per rider, if they stay in a cabin with family members.
-All cabin arrangements or additional camp sites needed beyond the one campsite included, must be made directly through Fort Valley Stables.
+Parent and Family Participants: Parents and/or family members will not be allowed to participate in this organized youth ride, however there are many other exciting activities in the area, and we encourage connecting with the other families at camp.
+There will NOT be a reduction in the fee per rider, even if they share a site with another rider.